pingidentity/terraform-provider-pingdirectory/docs/resources/default_groovy_scripted_access_log_publisher.md

 ### Required

-- `enabled` (Boolean) Indicates whether the Log Publisher is enabled for use.
 - `id` (String) Name of this object.
-- `script_class` (String) The fully-qualified name of the Groovy class providing the logic for the Groovy Scripted Access Log Publisher.

 ### Optional

 - `connection_criteria` (String) Specifies a set of connection criteria that must match the associated client connection in order for a connect, disconnect, request, or result message to be logged.
 - `correlate_requests_and_results` (Boolean) Indicates whether to automatically log result messages for any operation in which the corresponding request was logged.
 In such cases, the result, entry, and reference criteria will be ignored, although the log-responses, log-search-entries, and log-search-references properties will be honored.
 - `description` (String) A description for this Log Publisher
+- `enabled` (Boolean) Indicates whether the Log Publisher is enabled for use.
 - `log_client_certificates` (Boolean) Indicates whether to log information about any client certificates presented to the server.
 - `log_connects` (Boolean) Indicates whether to log information about connections established to the server.
 - `log_disconnects` (Boolean) Indicates whether to log information about connections that have been closed by the client or terminated by the server.